oasysgames/oasys-docs/docs/architecture/2-hub-layer/1-consensus/1-dpos/1-1-weighted-random.md

 ## Uncle block

-Oasys Does not have any Uncle Block.
-Since all block producer is selected on concensus.
+Oasys doesn't have any Uncle Block, since all block producers are selected by concensus.

 ##